shobrook/syntaxis/README.md

 </p>

 Here, `mean` would not be captured and added to the `numpy` object hierarchy, but `array` would.

+Notably, functions that return multiple values with one `return` statement (e.g. `return a, b, c`) are considered to return tuples, and hence won't be tracked by Saplings.

 ### Control Flow